GIT Compactifications of M_{0,n} and Flips: Introduction

-The GIT quotients $(\PP^1)^n\gquot\SL(2)$ have made numerous appearances in the literature beyond Kapranov's use in the Chow quotient---they are even included in Mumford's book \cite{git} as ``an elementary example'' of GIT.
+The GIT quotients $(\PP^1)^n\gquot\SL(2)$ have made numerous appearances in the literature beyond Kapranov's inverse limit result---they are even included in Mumford's book \cite{git} as ``an elementary example'' of GIT.
 The papers \cite{Sim08,GS} introduce and investigate the $d=2$ case of the GIT quotients in this paper.
 In \cite{NoahCB}, the first author introduces and studies GIT quotients parameterizing the configurations of points in projective space that arise in $U_{d,n}$, for $1\le d\le n-3$.
 These can be viewed as a special case of the current quotients obtained by setting the linearization on the Chow factor to be trivial.
 In fact, the GIT quotients studied here appear to include as special cases all GIT quotients of pointed rational curves that have previously been studied.